SYNFAC-EDIT: Synthetic Imitation Edit Feedback for Factual Alignment in Clinical Summarization: Introduction

-In this work, we mainly focus on previously less-studied edit feedback data to better align LMs and LLMs to generate factually correct clinical note summaries.
+In this work, we mainly focus on previously less-studied edit feedback data to better align LMs (\texttt{GPT-2 (1.5B)}) \& LLMs (\texttt{Llama-2 (7B)}) to generate factually correct clinical note summaries.
 Recent works \cite{casper2023open, ji2023ai, yao2023improving} discussed some limitations of current common feedback types (comparison or rating feedback) and the advantages of adding edit feedback for better human alignment.
 Human edits are a more natural way to collect feedback from clinicians as they fix AI-generated text for their workflow to improve generation~\cite{yao2023improving}.
-Collecting other forms of feedback that are not directly tied to the clinicians’s workflow will not scale as much, this is especially true in domains requiring expert domain knowledge and with nuanced user goals.
+Collecting other forms of feedback that are not directly tied to the clinician’s workflow will not scale as much, this is especially true in domains requiring expert domain knowledge and with nuanced user goals.
 Considering the cost, time, and availability of the experts, it is important to collect edit feedback from the expert’s daily workflow.
-However, it is challenging to collect real-world clinicians' edit feedback due to privacy protection and strict data regulations like HIPAA ~\cite{annas2003hipaa}.
+However, it is challenging to collect real-world clinician's edit feedback due to privacy protection and strict data regulations like HIPAA ~\cite{annas2003hipaa}.